 I began my yoga journey in late 2009 when a friend suggested we try it.
 Coming from a competitive gymnastics background I thought, how hard could it be?
-I was able to do giants, backflips on the beam and a thing called a Tsukahara.
+I was able to do giants, backflips on the beam and a move called a Tsukahara.
 So, with all of that in the back of my head, we did our first yoga class.
 I must just add, that had been years ago, and I have up until that point not even attempted a cartwheel, but we all know how our egos can give us false confidence.

 Haha well… I was knocked right off my Unicorn!
 Who knew sitting in, what I later learned was called Utkatasana, for what felt like 5 hours, would really live up to its name the next day!
 Once you sat down, that’s it.
 Thankfully I didn’t have the XL White Mocha from the Woolies that morning, because there would be no trips to the bathroom.